Aleph-Alpha/pharia-engine/resource_eval/FINDINGS.md

 access without additional resource consumption.
 Accessing 10 skills takes 23 ms, doing that 15 times takes 320 ms.
 We can also do all 150 accesses in parallel, which takes 227 ms. Not a huge difference and none expected.
 More interesting is an individual skill invocation, which uses 1 MB of memory and takes 100 ms to complete.
 It is no surprise, that sequentially accessing 10 skills 15 times takes around 16.9 seconds.
-What is nice, that doing this 150 accesses in parallel takes only 353 ms and we measure an increase in resident memory consumption of only 11.7 MB.
+It is nice, that running 150 accesses in parallel takes only 353 ms and we measure an increase in resident memory consumption of only 11.7 MB.
 Ideal scaling would mean 100 ms, no scaling at all would mean at least 15 seconds.
 353 ms appears to be very acceptable.